What Causes Erectile Dysfunction? Physical, Psychological and Medication Causes

 Does alcohol cause erectile dysfunction?

-Heavy alcohol consumption can cause both acute (short-term) and chronic (long-term) ED.
-Alcohol interferes with the neurological signals needed for an erection and can reduce testosterone levels with prolonged use.
-Even moderate alcohol consumption immediately before sex can impair erectile function.
+Heavy alcohol consumption causes both acute and chronic ED.
+Alcohol interferes with the nerve signals needed for an erection and can reduce testosterone levels with prolonged use.
+Even moderate drinking immediately before sex can impair erectile function.

 Can medication cause erectile dysfunction?

 Yes.
-Many commonly prescribed medications can contribute to ED, including beta-blockers, certain antidepressants (SSRIs), diuretics, antihistamines, anti-androgens, some blood pressure medications, and certain drugs used in chemotherapy.
-If you suspect medication is causing ED, discuss alternatives with your prescriber — do not stop medication abruptly.
+Many commonly prescribed medications can contribute to ED, including beta-blockers, SSRIs, diuretics, anti-androgens, antihistamines, opioids, and some antipsychotics.
+If you suspect a medication is causing ED, discuss alternatives with your prescriber — do not stop any medication abruptly.

 Is erectile dysfunction a sign of heart disease?

-ED can be an early warning sign of cardiovascular disease.
-Because the blood vessels supplying the penis are smaller than coronary arteries, atherosclerosis (hardening of the arteries) often affects penile blood flow before it causes cardiac symptoms.
-Men with new-onset ED should be assessed for cardiovascular risk factors.
+It can be.
+ED and cardiovascular disease share the same underlying mechanism — arterial disease that impairs blood flow.
+Because the penile arteries are smaller than coronary arteries, atherosclerosis often affects penile blood flow before causing cardiac symptoms.
+Men with new-onset ED and cardiovascular risk factors should be assessed for arterial disease.

 Can cycling cause erectile dysfunction?

 Excessive cycling can cause temporary ED.
-The bike saddle places prolonged pressure on the perineum (between the genitals and anus), potentially compressing nerves and blood vessels.
-To reduce this risk, use padded shorts, take regular breaks, and consider a wider, more ergonomic saddle.
+Prolonged pressure from a bicycle saddle on the perineum compresses nerves and blood vessels supplying the penis.
+To reduce this risk: use padded shorts, take regular breaks, and consider a wider ergonomic saddle.
+The effect is usually reversible with a break from cycling.

 References